khornlund/aptos2019-blindness-detection/README.rst

 I tried using `Apex <https://github.com/NVIDIA/apex>`_ to train using half-precision but had problems saving/loading models, and problems installing ``Apex`` in the Kaggle kernels.

-I was impressed people were able to use ``b5`` in the kernel with large batch size by using FastAI's half precision functionality.

-A lot of the winning submissions either used more powerful models, or much larger image sizes.
-I think I'll have to figure out how to get half-precision working in a kernel for future competitions.

 Loss
 ~~~~